auth0/docs/articles/applications/application-types.md

 ### Confidential applications

-Confidential applications are able to hold credentials (such as a client ID and secret) in a secure way without exposing them to unauthorized parties.
+Confidential applications can hold credentials (such as a client ID and secret) securely without exposing them to unauthorized parties.
 This means that you will need a trusted backend server to store the secret(s).

 The following application types use confidential applications: